sirrobot01/debrid-blackhole/README.md

 - `latest`: The latest stable release
 - `beta`: The latest beta release
 - `vX.Y.Z`: A specific version (e.g `v0.1.0`)
 - `nightly`: The latest nightly build.
+This is usually unstable
-This is highly unstable
+- `experimental`: The latest experimental build.
+This is highly unstable!!

 ```yaml